Coler6/Full-Metrics-Fitbit-Watchface/README.md

 Link to app (Not out yet): [Fitbit](https://google.com)

 ###Issues while created the app:
 1. More than 3 svg masks will not work at all.
-Masking will tend to not work at all some times or blinking.
-Better to use [this](https://onlinepngtools.com/change-png-color) to change colors.
+Masking will tend to not work at all sometimes or it will spaz, better to use [this](https://onlinepngtools.com/change-png-color) to change colors and use the original image.
-2. Heart image disappeared randomly while at the bottom of the html (possibly because of animations).
+2. Heart image disappeared randomly while at the bottom of the html (possibly because of animation).
 Fixed by putting the html code at the top.
 3. Outdated css, html, and svg caused a few issues while creating the app.

 Creating a second watch face similar to this one soon!